HaxeFoundation/HaxeManual/content/03-type-system.md

 Structure | instantiation |

-With function type parameters being bound upon invocation, such a type parameter (if unconstrained) accepts any type.
+As function type parameters are bound upon invocation, they accept any type if left unconstrained.
 However, only one type per invocation is accepted.
 This can be utilized if a function has multiple arguments:

 [code asset](assets/FunctionTypeParameter.hx)

-Both arguments `expected` and `actual` of the `equals` function have type `T`.
-This implies that for each invocation of `equals` the two arguments must be of the same type.
-The compiler admits the first call (both arguments being of `Int`) and the second call (both arguments being of `String`) but the third attempt causes a compiler error.
+Both of the `equals` function's arguments, `expected` and `actual`, have type `T`.
+This implies that for each invocation of `equals`, the two arguments must be of the same type.
+The compiler permits the first call (both arguments being of `Int`) and the second call (both arguments being of `String`) but the third attempt causes a compiler error due to a type mismatch.

 > ##### Trivia: Type parameters in expression syntax
 >
 > We often get the question of why a method with type parameters cannot be called as `method<String>(x)`.
 The error messages the compiler gives are not very helpful.
-However, there is a simple reason for that: The above code is parsed as if both `<` and `>` were binary operators, yielding `(method < String) > (x)`.
+However, there is a simple reason for that: the above code is parsed as if both `<` and `>` were binary operators, yielding `(method < String) > (x)`.

 <!--label:type-system-type-parameter-constraints-->
 #### Constraints